PepsiSpireWiki/OfficialSite/README.md

 This repository contains a nearly-original archive of the official Pepsi Spire site, which used to be located at [pepsispire.com](https://pepsispire.com).

-Unfortunately, not every asset was archived before the site went offline.
+Unfortunately, not every asset was archived before the site went offline in April 2023.
 Those missing assets were either recreated, or left out of this repo.

 > Note: The assets that make up the site are from several archives over multiple years, so some information may be outdated.